Are You a Sheep or a Goat?

 Context of This Verse

-Matthew 4:23 and 24, describe His audience, “And he went throughout all Galilee, teaching in their synagogues and proclaiming the gospel (good news) of the kingdom and healing every disease and every affliction among the people.
+Matthew 4:23-24 describes His audience, “And he went throughout all Galilee, teaching in their synagogues and proclaiming the gospel (good news) of the kingdom and healing every disease and every affliction among the people.
 24) So, his fame spread throughout all Syria, and they brought him all the sick, those afflicted with various diseases and pains, those oppressed by demons, those having seizures, and paralytics, and he healed them.
 Seeing the big crowds following Him, he went up on a mountainside and preached His first sermon.
 The picture with this post is of the mountains around the Sea of Galilee, where Jesus was ministering.

 The Apostle Matthew records Jesus’s first sermon in Chapters 5-7.
 Luke also records His first sermon.
 I wonder if this is the message He received from His Father while He was in the wilderness.
 Jesus begins His sermon with how they can be blessed (made happy).
 He explains how they are the salt and light of the earth as they do good works (Matt.
-5:16), and He taught how He came to fulfill the Law (see Romans 8:3-4).
-Other topics He preached in chapter five were anger, lust, divorce, oaths, retaliation, and loving your enemies.
-Chapter six continues with giving to the needy, how to pray, fasting, investing in heaven, not being anxious.
+5:16), and He taught how He came to fulfill the Law (Romans 8:3-4).
+Other topics He preached in chapter five were on anger, lust, divorce, oaths, retaliation, and loving your enemies.
+Chapter six continues with giving to the needy, how to pray, fasting, investing in heaven, and not being anxious.
 Chapter seven continues with judging others, asking to receive, the golden rule, the fruit of false prophets, who will enter heaven, and obeying His words.

 Interpretation Based on Context

-The key belief is our heavenly Father knows what we need, and He will give us what we need (see Philippians 4:19).
+The key belief is our heavenly Father knows what we need, and He will give us what we need (Philippians 4:19).
 So, instead of being anxious about how to get our needs met, we are to seek Him and His righteousness.
 Seek means to look for or inquire.
 And the Greek translation for the kingdom is rule or reign.
 So, if we seek (look for) the reign of God in our lives and seek to do what He says is right, then He promises to give us what we need.
 James 4:7 says to “submit to God” that is, be under God’s authority and yield by surrendering to the action, control, and power of God.
 Romans10:3 states, “For, being ignorant of the righteousness of God, and seeking to establish their own, they did not submit to God’s righteousness.

 To not be anxious, you must first submit all your concerns to God as you seek Him through prayer, praise, and pondering His promises.
-Because I grew up in a dysfunctional home and married an abusive first-husband, I developed an anxiety disorder.
+Because I grew up in a dysfunctional home and married an abusive first husband, I developed an anxiety disorder.
 I share how God set me free in the blog post called Why, What, and How to Submit to God and be FREE.

 Know for Certain You Will Enter The Kingdom Of God